NIMBY (texts by Marina Mojana, Maria Anna Potocka, Agnieszha Kilian)

-From the "Not In My Back Yard" concept, NIMBY is a project that focuses on the life, work and research of twelve women who lived in the nineteenth and early twentieth centuries, and who fought for the defense of the noblest human rights, most of them currently in historical oblivion.
+From the "Not In My Back Yard" concept, NIMBY is a project that focuses on the life, work and research of twelve women who lived in the nineteenth and early twentieth centuries, and who fought for the defense of the noblest human rights, some of them currently in historical oblivion.

-Josephine Elizabeth Butler, warrior of the great Babylon, Frances Power Cobbe, the cry of wife assault, Lizzy Lind af Hageby, animal rights activist ante litteram, Rachel Carson, uncomfortable environmentalist, Mary Harris Jones, children's rights, Rose Schneiderman, workers with roses, Irène Némirovsky, a person of Jewish origin, Bertha von Suttner, weapons down, Susan B. Anthony, the roots for the nineteenth amendment, Hellen Keller, blind and deaf in the trench, Elizabeth Fry, the prisons' angel, and Henrietta Lacks, immortal cell. (please find at the end of this document a brief description of their life and work).
+Josephine Elizabeth Butler, warrior of the great Babylon, Frances Power Cobbe, the cry of wife assault, Lizzy Lind af Hageby, animal rights activist ante litteram, Rachel Carson, uncomfortable environmentalist, Mary Harris Jones, children's rights, Rose Schneiderman, workers with roses, Irène Némirovsky, a person of Jewish origin, Bertha von Suttner, weapons down, Susan B. Anthony, the roots for the nineteenth amendment, Hellen Keller, blind and deaf in the trench, Elizabeth Fry, the prisons' angel, and Henrietta Lacks, immortal cell.

-NIMBY project so far is composed by a video, twelve portraits and NIMBY (HeLa) installation.
+NIMBY project so far is composed by a video, twelve portraits and HeLa installation.
 It starts with a video produced by a web research of International channels, from BBC to Al Jazeera, from Russian Television to CNN, but also from documentaries d’auteur to small networks.
 This video is presented next to twelve portraits of activists, instigating emotion, reflection, and possibly a call to action in the viewer, making of NIMBY a work in progress, because as Charles Péguy said, the work of art is always made by two.

 Up until then, cells were difficult to be kept alive during an experiment, that’s why Henrietta’s cells have been essential for numerous scientific findings like the development of the polio vaccine, cancer treatments, cloning, gene mapping, in vitro fertilization and stem cells, to mention just a few.
 One group of scientists tracked down Henrietta’s relatives to study their DNA.
 Only then the family found out about the utilization of Henrietta's cells.
 A major process was then initiated by the family, with the result being that researchers must mention Henrietta Lacks in their scientific papers every time they use HeLa cells for any experiment.